ctnava/rxtechnotes/1_duties_law.md

 - mends HIPAA to promote adoption and meaningful use of health information technology, including electronic prescribing & medical records
 - set standards for the creation of these electronic systems
 - expanded Covered Entities to include business associates

+## Ethics

+Ethics is a branch of philosophy that helps decide what should be done in a principled sense besides what must be done to comply with laws.
+In the medical industry, universities, colleges, hospitals, and other organizations form Ethical Review Boards (ERBs) (or Institutional Review Boards (IRBs)) to provide ethical guidance and ensure legal & ethical standards are followed.
+ERBs in hospitals can provide consultation for difficult ethical cases when they arise.
+Corporate compliance officers are responsible to investigate legal or ethical concerns identified in a business.

+The Centers for Medicare & Medicaid Services (CMS) provide the following guidelines for compliance with federal and state law:

+- the maintenance of written policies and procedures
+- designation of a compliance officer and committee
+- conducting effective training and education
+- developing effective lines of communication
+- auditing and monitoring
+- enforcement through publicized disciplinary guidelines and policies dealing with ineligible persons
+- responding to detected offenses, developing corrective action initiatives, and reporting to government authorities

+Some basic values in ethical considerations include:

+- **Autonomy** of the patient to choose their treatment
+- **Beneficence** when treating patients
+- **Dignification** of the patient
+- **Non-Maleficence** when providing care
+- **Justice** in healthcare
+- **Honesty** in patient communication